Sitting for long, uninterrupted periods of time may leave you more prone to cardiovascular problems.

 Don't just sit there

 The evidence about the harms of uninterrupted sitting (and the benefits of breaking it up) has been piling up for years, aided by tools such as fitness trackers that reveal people's typical activity patterns.
-Findings from recent studies include the following:
+Here are just a few examples of supportive studies:

 - More than 2,600 people ages 60 and older reported their typical sitting habits (including a weekday and weekend) and were followed for nine years.
 Those who sat for an average of about three hours a day were 33% less likely to die of cardiovascular disease during the follow-up period than people who sat for an average of about seven hours a day.

 - Among 8,000 people followed for 10 years, those who did light activity instead of sitting for 30 minutes each day had a 17% lower risk of dying in that period, even if they split up that half-hour of activity into periods as brief as a minute each.

 - In more than 5,600 women followed for five years, reducing sedentary time by one hour per day was linked to a 26% lower risk of heart disease.
 Again, the hour of non-sedentary time didn't have to occur all at once.
 Short, light-intensity interruptions to sitting were just as effective.